-Next to third-party fulfillment, dropshipping is all the rage in the eCommerce world.
-Shopify already has a streamlined dropshipping setup with its Oberlo app, so we wanted to set out to find something just as awesome to dropship with WordPress.
+Next to third-party fulfillment, dropshipping is all the rage in the ecommerce world.
+Shopify already has a streamlined dropshipping setup with its Oberlo app, so we wanted to set out to find something just as outstanding to dropship with WordPress.

 Dropshipping is wonderful for startups that want to cut costs early.
-Also, established brands can add to their catalogs without much work at all.
+It also helps established brands add to their catalogs with little work at all.

-Dropshipping is done by listing products in an eCommerce store without storing those products yourself.
-Your company partners with suppliers that accept orders from your website, package the products, then send them to customers.
+Dropshipping involves listing products in an ecommerce store without physically storing those products yourself.
+Your business partners with suppliers that accept orders from your website, package the products, then send them to customers.

 In short, your company doesn’t have to worry about storage, packaging, or shipping.
 The problem is that it takes a significant amount of work to contact suppliers and keep in contact with them for every sale.

 So, keep reading to learn a highly automated method to dropship with WordPress.

 How to dropship with WordPress using WooCommerce, Ezusy, and AliExpress 📦